Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 \section{An eojeol-based constituency annotation proposal}

 This section presents a concrete annotation proposal that instantiates the eojeol-based representational stance motivated in the previous section.
-The annotation proposal presented here should be understood as a principled instantiation of this theoretical background, rather than as a claim about a single definitive standard.
-The proposal specifies how constituency structure is constructed and how morphological information is recorded, while keeping the two layers formally distinct.
+The proposal should be understood as a principled annotation design, rather than as a claim about a single definitive standard for Korean constituency treebanks.
+It specifies how constituency structure is constructed over eojeol terminals and how morphological information is recorded in a separate layer.
 The goal is to define an annotation scheme that is explicit, interoperable across existing Korean resources, and suitable for corpus construction and evaluation, while preserving a linguistically interpretable notion of constituency.